What is Private Labeling?

 - As the production of the product is on a small scale, the retailer has that advantage of increasing the production in case of more and urgent requirement.

-There only problem with the private labeling is that it is a little difficult to build the brand name and loyalty, but it’s not impossible.
-If you become successful, building that trust among your customers, then your product will definitely be bought by many through word of mouth and positive reviews.
+There only problem with private labeling is that it is a little difficult to build the brand name and loyalty, but it’s not impossible.

 What is White Labeling?

-A generic product that is created by a manufacturer and distributed to many retailers.
-In white labelling, the retailers can re-brand this product and can sell it by its own name and branding.
+In white labeling, the retailers can re-brand this product and can sell it by its own name and branding.
 The only difference is that all the retailers would be selling the same products with different names.
 If you are retailing some food item, it would have the same taste what other retailers are having as the manufacturer is same.

 You don’t need to spend your quality time in designing and creating the product, you just need to focus on branding the product.